leo-colisson/robotframework-recorder/README.md

     Click  "Login"
 ```

-Disclaimer: this library has not been tested extensively.
-Please report bugs in https://github.com/leo-colisson/robotframework-recorder/issues and feel free to send pull requests.
-If you like this app and want to see it in the Chrome Store (or just support me), please make a $5 donation in https://github.com/sponsors/tobiasBora
+**Disclaimer**: this library has not been tested extensively.
+Please report bugs in https://github.com/leo-colisson/robotframework-recorder/issues and feel free to send pull requests to our repository https://github.com/leo-colisson/robotframework-recorder.

+If you like this app and want to support it and its fees (e.g. I needed to pay to add it to the Chrome store), please make a donation at https://github.com/sponsors/tobiasBora

 ## Usage